Jennell Jaquays: Freelance artwork

-In addition to many gaming artwork contributions (including artwork spread over two decades for TSR's first-line periodicals, Dragon and Dungeon) she worked as an illustrator and cartoonist for the Jackson Citizen Patriot in 1980.
+In addition to many gaming artwork contributions (including artwork spread over two decades for TSR's first-line periodicals, Dragon and Dungeon), she worked as an illustrator and cartoonist for the Jackson Citizen Patriot in 1980.
 During the late 1980s, Jaquays was a regular interior artist for Amazing Stories, and contributed one cover for that publication.

 Video game industry

-Michael A. Stackpole worked for Coleco from 1980-1981 and brought friend and fellow RPG designer Jaquays over to Coleco.
+Michael A. Stackpole worked for Coleco from 1980 to 1981, and was able to help his friend and fellow role-playing game designer Jaquays get hired at Coleco as well.
 After leaving Judges Guild, Jaquays worked for Coleco, first in a freelance capacity from 1980, then as a full-time employee from 1981 to 1985.
 She developed and designed arcade conversions of many well-known titles such as Pac-Man and Donkey Kong for their home arcade video game system.
 Jaquays eventually became director of game design.
 Jaquays assembled one of the first art and design studios for video game development at Coleco to make ColecoVision games.
 During a freelance design studio period in the late 1980s and early 1990s, she continued to be involved in the video game industry, with concept and design work for Epyx, Interplay Entertainment, and Electronic Arts.

 From March 1997, Jaquays was employed as level designer for id Software, best known for their Quake series of video games.
 She then moved to the Dallas-based Ensemble Studios, which had "become a haven for ex-id Software developers."
 She worked there from early 2002, with former tabletop and computer gaming contemporary Sandy Petersen, until the company's closure in January 2009.
 Petersen had previously hired Jaquays to be a content designer at id Software.
 In 2003 Jaquays co-founded The Guildhall at SMU, a video game education program, located at the Plano campus of Southern Methodist University (SMU) in Dallas.
 She helped create much of the program's original curriculum.
-Jaquays continues as an advisor to The Guildhall program.
+Jaquays worked as an advisor to The Guildhall program.
 As of October 2009, Jaquays was employed as a senior-level designer with the North American division of Iceland's CCP Games.

-Jennell currently divides her creative energy between projects for design studio Dragongirl Studios, her Fifth Wall brand of game adventures and miniatures, and serving as the creative director for Olde Sküül, Inc., a digital game developer and publisher based in Seattle, Washington which she founded with three other veteran female developers in 2012.
+Jennell divided her creative energy between projects for design studio Dragongirl Studios, her Fifth Wall brand of game adventures and miniatures, and serving as the creative director for Olde Sküül, Inc., a digital game developer and publisher based in Seattle, Washington which she founded with three other veteran female developers in 2012.